Often times our clients find that GoAnywhere MFT helps them address a diverse number of problems in their organization.

 This was especially true of Cancer Registry of Greater California (CRGC) when they set out to improve data movement between facilities while maintaining stringent PHI requirements.

 The CRGC was utilizing 20-25 secure email subscription services to transfer small files and emails securely.
 However, according to Cory Hamma, systems support manager for CRGC, "the file transfer size limitation, lack of organizational control, and complexity for the remote user led to a re-evaluation of available market options."

 As the CRGC transfers mostly confidential patient data, a solution that meets the FIPS 140-2 requirements and provides a significant amount of security control was also a must.
-The diverse requirements of CRGC led them to choose Linoma Software's GoAnywhere MFT solution.
+The diverse requirements of CRGC led them to choose Linoma Software's [now HelpSystems] GoAnywhere MFT solution.